Kombu seaweed for dashi ⋅ Okui Kaiseido ⋅ 30g

 More details on this product

-Located in Tsuruga, Fukui prefecture, Okui Kaiseido has been a specialist in exceptional kombu since 1871.
-Born in an ancient trading port key to the kombu trade between Hokkaidō and Kansai, the company cultivates know-how handed down through four generations.
-It selects the best seaweed from the Rishiri and Rebun coasts, which it slowly matures in its own warehouses to reveal their full depth, giving birth to its flagship product: "kuragakoi kombu", refined kombu.
-Supplying Zen temples such as Eiheiji and top Japanese and international restaurants, Okui Kaiseido perpetuates a demanding artisanal tradition, while conveying a strong message: nourish body and spirit with food rooted in Japanese culture.
+Located in Tsuruga, Fukui Prefecture, Okui Kaiseido has been specializing in exceptional kombu since 1871.
+Founded in a former port that was a key trading hub for kombu between Hokkaido and Kansai, the company has cultivated expertise passed down through four generations.
+It selects the best seaweeds the coasts of Rishiri and Rebun, which it slowly matures in its own warehouses to reveal its full depth, giving rise to its flagship product: "kuragakoi kombu," or aged kombu.
+As a supplier to Zen temples such as Eiheiji and leading Japanese and international restaurants, Okui Kaiseido perpetuates a demanding artisanal tradition while conveying a powerful message: nourishing the body and mind through food rooted in Japanese culture.

 To prepare your homemade dashi broth, wipe the kombu with a damp cloth, then place the contents of one sachet in 1 liter of water.
 Leave overnight at room temperature.